auca/com.421-430/Task 6/Readme.md

 #### Task Requirements

 Prepare a requirement document for your diploma work by following the IEEE 830-1984 standard or any of its variants.
+You can use a popular template created by Dr. Kirstie Hawkey [here](https://web.cs.dal.ca/~hawkey/3130/srs_template-ieee.doc).

 Ensure to include the basic steps of the requirement engineering process.